Manufacturers optimize their delivery tactics to maximize profit and minimize product wait times.

 To demonstrate the importance of reward shaping, try teaching the policy to only care about distances traveled.

-reward -= (after.avgDistanceKM - before.avgDistanceKM) * 20; // Minimize travel distances only
+reward -= (after.avgDistanceKM - before.avgDistanceKM); // Minimize travel distance

-The shape of the reward graph indicates that the policy has learned well, but the Monte Carlo results are dramatically worse.
-This tells us that wait times are a stronger signal than travel distances so craft your reward function carefully.
+The shape of the reward graph indicates that the policy has learned well, but the Monte Carlo results are much worse.
+The policy basically learned the nearest manufacturing center heuristic at best.
+This tells us that the distance reward does not capture enough "signal" to teach the policy where it can extract new efficiencies in the system.

 Adding reinforcement learning to this model demonstrates how manufacturers can rely on Pathmind to solve problems without spending countless hours of trial-and-error unpacking data and testing actions by hand.
 The decisions surfaced by reinforcement point the way toward greater efficiency.